GodHybrid/AKS_primality-test/to-do.md

 ## Items

--Items are crafted by hand at high price or found in specific mod-related chests and lockboxes.
+- Items are crafted by hand at high price or found in specific mod-related chests and lockboxes.
--All items are consumable and provide permanent buffs or boosts to the character.
+- All items are consumable and provide permanent buffs or boosts to the character.
--Items have a specific amount of various ingredients to craft with: common - 4 ingredients, uncommon - 6, rare - 8.
+- Items have a specific amount of various ingredients to craft with: common - 4 ingredients, uncommon - 6, rare - 8.

 #### Common items
 ###### Offensive items